 Installation#

-Unless you are interested in the full Anaconda package, a Miniconda installation should be sufficient for installing the rest of the modules needed for the PDielec installation.
+Unless you are interested in the full conda package, a miniconda installation should be sufficient for installing the rest of the modules needed for the PDielec installation.
 Miniconda is the recommended environment for installing PDielec.
-On Windows, it is necessary to run the commands in an Anaconda command terminal, which will be added to the user’s menu when Miniconda is installed.
+On Windows, it is necessary to run the commands in an conda command terminal, which will be added to the user’s menu when miniconda is installed.

-PDielec is available on the conda-forge channel and installation using Anaconda can be performed on Linux, Windows, and Mac systems.
-However, there are no example files installed, only the executables.
+PDielec is available on the conda-forge channel and installation using conda can be performed on Linux, Windows, and Mac systems.
+However, in a conda installation, there are no example files installed, only the executables and python files.
 Example files for each of the DFT packages supported can be downloaded from the Git repository.

 The conda-forge package has a Python 3 environment included in the package.
-After installation of Miniconda or Anaconda, a new environment should be created in which to install the package:
+After installation of miniconda or conda, a new environment should be created in which to install the package:

 conda create --name pdielec